-Mother & Baby's agony aunt Rachel Fitz-Desorgher is here to help with all your questions around pregnancy, babies and toddlers.
+Mother&Baby's resident parenting expert Rachel Fitz-Desorgher is here to help with all your questions around pregnancy, babies and toddlers.
 This week she explains the three main parenting styles and how they could impact your child.

 When we imagine ourselves as parents we often have a very clear picture in our mind of how we will be.
 How we will talk to our child, how we will discipline them, how we will handle the challenges that come our way and how our child’s behaviour and personality will develop as a result.